Jungjaewon/Visual-Relationship-Detection/README.md

 | T 0.4 *       | 54.77         | 82.42         | 23.09         | 58.51         |

-Visual Relationship Detection with Language prior and Softmax : https://arxiv.org/abs/1904.07798
+Visual Relationship Detection with Language prior and Softmax : https://arxiv.org/abs/1904.07798 Improving Visual Relationship Detection using Linguistic and Spatial Cues : This paper is submiited to ETRI Jouranl and will be opened soon.